BoomBoomMushroom/ProxyVerse/readME.md

-May the Lord help us, we are clinically insane, but we can all consume peanuts DO THE MARIO SWING YOUR ARMS FROM SIDE TO SIDE COME EVERYBODY DO THE MARIO!
+May the Lord help us, we are clinically insane, but we can all consume peanuts DO THE MARIO SWING YOUR ARMS FROM SIDE TO SIDE COME ON EVERYBODY DO THE MARIO!

 Android support links (Google why so erious):
 - https://developers.google.com/nearby/connections/overview